 #2: Your Relationship With Your Peers

-The Stanford roommate essay is a great place to share about your relationships with people your age.
+The Stanford roommate essay is a great place to discuss your relationships with people your age.

 You can talk about how you interact with your classmates.
 Maybe you formed a relationship with another student who you always stayed late after band to practice with.
 Or maybe you formed a homework club with other students who also sucked at Latin.

-Remember, the examples you pick should show that you’re a well-rounded and fun person.
-If the rest of your application talks all about your academic achievements, talk about something different in your Stanford roommate essay.
+Remember, the examples you pick should show that you're a well-rounded and fun person.
+If the rest of your application focuses on your academic achievements, then you'll want to talk about something different in your Stanford roommate essay.